matheuslra/aws-sandbox-account/README.md

 |AWS Account ID| Experimentation Account ID.
 Note: AWS account has 12 digits, without quotes and without spaces|
 |AWS Region| Region where the resources that monitor the account will be deployed, available to N. Virginia and São Paulo|
 |Amount days lifecycle| This is the number of days that the account's resources existed before being deleted.
 This parameter is automatically reduced every day.|

 ## Using the Solution

 ## Troubleshoot

 ## Cleanup

+To undo an sandbox account simply log into the Control Tower and / or Organizations / Landing Zone master account and access the CloudFormation service:

+1. Access the Service Catalog service using the AWS console from the Control Tower master account and access the newly installed `SandboxAccount` product.
+Once the product is found, it is necessary to execute the Terminate Product function.
+2. Access the Cloudformation service using the AWS console from the Control Tower master account and go to StackSet, click on the stackset that has the name `SandboxStackSet-XXXXXXXXXXXX`, these X being the ID Account of the sandbox account passed as a parameter. until "Actions", then "Delete stacks from StackSet", you will then ask for the number of the AWS Account ID, the region and then click Delete.
+After making sure that the stack in the sandbox account has been successfully deleted, it will go again in StackSet and delete through the "Actions → Delete StackSet" menu.
+3. Access the Organizations service from the master account and enter SCP or Service Control Policies to list the existing policies.
+In this case, just select the policies `SandboxRegions` and `SandboxGuardrails` and remove the association of these policies with the ephemeral account.

 [us-east-1-account-sandbox]: https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=CreateSC-Sandbox&templateURL=https://masterbuilder-account-sandbox.s3.amazonaws.com/sandbox-service-catalog.yaml